What’s financial protection and do I need it?

 Next steps

 It isn’t always easy to know which protection products and amount of cover you need.
-Getting some financial advice will help you make the right decisions, so you can rest assured your family will be protected whatever life throws at you.
-For smart advice that’s tailored to your circumstances, why not speak to one of our financial advisers today?
+Getting some financial advice can help you make the right decisions, so you can rest assured your family will be protected whatever life throws at you.

 The value of investments, and any income from them, can fall and you may get back less than you invested.
 Information is provided only as an example and is not a recommendation to pursue a particular strategy.
 Information contained in this document is believed to be reliable and accurate, but without further investigation cannot be warranted as to accuracy or completeness.